 Swan Lake (Odette-Odile, Pas de trois, Cygnets); choreography by Marius Petipa, revised version by Konstantin Sergeyev,

 Raymonda (Raymonda, Grand pas, Variation); choreography by Marius Petipa, revised version by Konstantin Sergeyev,

 Le Réveil de Flore (Flore); choreography by Marius Petipa, reconstruction of the 1894 production by Sergei Vikharev,

 Don Quixote (Kitri, Flower Girl, Variation in Act IV); choreography by Alexander Gorsky,

-Chopiniana (Nocturne, Seventh Waltz, Mazurka, Eleventh Waltz); choreography by Michel Fokine,
+Chopiniana (Nocturne, Seventh Waltz, Mazurka, Eleventh Waltz), Le Spectre de la rose (the Girl); choreography by Michel Fokine,